mkijowski/ceg3400/02-hashing/README.md

 | sha512 | 512 | 128 | yes |
 | NTLM | 128 | 32 | no |

+*Note: "Collision-resistant" should be "no known collisions currently" in the above chart*

 ---

-# What is Hashing used for:
+# What is Hashing used for

 * verify the integrity of data (block chain, downloads, git commits, secure software)
 * digital signatures